franik7/service-now-urgent-incident-notification-workflow/README.md

   - `Urgency = 1`
   - `Impact = 1`
   - `Category = Network`
 - Action: Update Record – Assign to `Networking Operations` group, which gets notified of the assignment via email.

 ### ✅ Testing & Validation
 - Created a critical incident with proper values.
 - Verified both email notifications and assignment worked correctly.
 - Confirmed group members received the message, and incident creator got a copy.

+### ✅ Challenge
+I spent time thinking about how to ensure the Networking Operations group is notified even if the assignment group is left blank by the caller or incident handler.
+I realized that once the incident is reassigned by the flow, the target group receives an automatic notification.
+This eliminated the need to send a separate notification manually.

 ---